tahoni/tahoni-lib-react/README.md

 #### `npm publish`
 Published the library in the `dist` folder to npm.\
-Publishes a package to the registry so that it can be installed by name.
+Publishes a package to the registry so that it can be installed by name.\
+The `npm prepublishOnly` script ensures that the package is always built before it is published.

 #### `npm pack`
 Packages the library in the `dist` folder to a tarball.\